 Micro TESE is a surgical procedure who is applied to the men without sperm cells in the semen.
-The lack of sperms cells in the semen might have several reasons including;
+Thus, the lack of sperms cells in the semen might have several reasons including;

 - Obstruction in sperm tubes